 1. Not being aware of how to store data properly

-2. Making a mistake in storing the information, which could have been avoided if it was better known what is expected by law.
+2. Making a mistake in storing the information could have been avoided if it was better known what is expected by law.

 3. Losing documents containing sensitive data about people, whether this be on your computer